-openssl-asn1parse - ASN.1 parsing tool
+openssl-asn1parse - ASN.1 parsing command

 openssl asn1parse [-help] [-inform DER|PEM] [-in filename] [-out filename] [-noout] [-offset number] [-length number] [-i] [-oid filename] [-dump] [-dlimit num] [-strparse offset] [-genstr string] [-genconf file] [-strictpem] [-item name]